 In his bid to transform the culinary world and leave a lasting impact on the industry, Alléno has hallmarked his own movement: Modern Cuisine.
 The Modern Cuisine manifesto outlines the use of fresh produce, respect for the seasons and highlighting foraged ingredients among its 18 guiding principles, pushing the movement firmly into the realms of sustainable fine dining.

-Across his global restaurant network, Alléno currently has a total of 11 Michelin stars, including his two three-starred restaurants in France – one in Paris and the other in Courchevel – as well as other outposts in Seoul and Italy.
+Across his global restaurant network, Alléno currently has a total of 12 Michelin stars, including his two three-starred restaurants in France – one in Paris and the other in Courchevel – as well as other outposts across Europe.
 All of his restaurants celebrate Alléno’s signature take on French cuisine in decidedly stylish settings.

 IGNIV Bad Ragaz at Grand Resort**